 Which Disney World Restaurants Are Open?

-One of the hardest part of dining in Disney World now is figuring out which restaurants are open and that you can actually go to.
+One of the hardest parts of dining in Disney World now is figuring out which restaurants are open and that you can actually go to.

 Disney is reopening the restaurants in phases and doing it group by group.
 Disney has warned guests already that they’ll have to be patient and that some dining experiences will not be open during their next trip.

-Disney has just released a full list of all the restaurants reopening in the theme parks when they reopen on July 11 and July 15.
+Disney has released a full list of all the restaurants currently open in the theme parks during the reopening period.

 Restaurants are reopening in phases, and a good number of quick service and table service restaurants will be open with the parks.
 As the crowds come back so will more restaurants.